 Klitschko would of course have to earn more, and who wants to pay that?

 Let's get to the numbers here.
 If the fight happens next spring, let's say in April, Lewis would be 48 years, 8 months old.
 And at that point, he would not have had a fight of any kind in 10 years, 10 months.
 So even if he were considering a comeback, which he clearly is not, how would he at 48 and retired for almost 11 years merit a title fight against one of the two most dominant heavyweights of this time?

 As great as Lewis was during his brilliant Hall of Fame career, he's not good enough at his age to walk out of retirement, into the ring and beat someone the caliber of either Klitschko brother.
 And while yes, George Foreman returned after 10 years in retirement, he fought a string of tomato cans for several years before moving on to legitimate competition.

 But let's say that you think that somehow Lewis would be able to overcome his age and inactivity to at least qualify to fight one of the Klitschkos.
 That's where the 6.6 million figure comes in.

-According to Golden Boy's Richard Schaefer, who knows a thing or two about promoting pay-per-view, in order for a Lewis-Klitschko fight to be viable at the purses that are being discussed in the British media, the bout would have to sell approximately 6.6 million pay-per-views in the U.S. AND at least two million in the U.K. AND it would have to earn 300 percent of the revenue record out of Germany.
+According to Golden Boy's Richard Schaefer, who knows a thing or two about promoting pay-per-view, in order for a Lewis-Klitschko fight to be viable at the purses that are being discussed in the British media, the bout would have to sell approximately 6.6 million pay-per-views in the U.S. AND at least 2.0 million in the U.K. AND it would have to earn 300 percent of the revenue record out of Germany.

 The record for pay-per-view sales for one fight in the U.S. is 2.5 million, set in 2007 by Floyd Mayweather and Oscar De La Hoya.
 Mayweather and Canelo Alvarez just sold 2.2 million pay-per-views last month in the highest-grossing bout ever.